qntify/stop_hourly_time_tracking/README.md

-# Stop manual time tracking Manifesto
+# :no_entry_sign: Stop manual time tracking Manifesto

 Agile took over Waterfall as a preferred software delivery methodology.
 There are even Agile Project Management tools out there.
 However, one thing seems to remain -- developers are still being asked to manually track time with a whole market of time tracking apps.
 Nobody likes to do it.